Vrushasen-Deshmukh/Task-5-Exploratory-Data-Analysis/README.md

+# TASK 5 OF INTERNSHIP BY ELEVATE LABS

-# Exploratory Data Analysis Of Titanic Ship Crew
+# Exploratory Data Analysis (EDA)

+# Titanic Passenger Data

-•	Task 5: Exploratory Data Analysis (EDA)
+•	Task 5:
 •	Objective: Extract insights using visual and statistical exploration.

 ABOUT THE DATA: